liefery-it-legacy/loggery-gem/README.md

     $ bundle

 ### Basic Rails integration

+To enable, add

 ```ruby
 config.loggery.enabled = true
 ```

-to your `config/application.rb`.
+to your `config/application.rb` or to the environment specific `config/staging.rb` and/or `config/production.rb`.

 In this basic setup, Loggery will save your log output to `log/logstash-<rails-env>.log` in JSON format.
 It will also:
 * use [lograge](https://github.com/roidrage/lograge) to create a single-line log entry for every Rails request including the db / view / total duration, controller name, action, http status, etc...